KhronosGroup/glTF/specification/README.md

 glTF, the **GL** **T**ransmission **F**ormat, is the runtime asset format for the GL APIs: OpenGL, OpenGL ES, and WebGL.  glTF bridges the gap between formats used by modeling tools and the GL APIs.

-There are industry-standard interchange formats, namely COLLADA, that allows sharing assets between modeling tools and within the content pipeline in general.
-However, these formats are not optimized for size or runtime use nor are modeling-tool-specific formats.
+There are industry-standard interchange formats, namely COLLADA, that allow sharing assets between modeling tools and within the content pipeline in general.
+However, these formats are not optimized for size or runtime use and neither are modeling-tool-specific formats.
 At runtime, an application wishing to render an asset needs to do a significant amount of processing to transform the asset's content into data appropriate for the GL APIs.

 Applications seeking high-performance, such as games, rarely load interchange or modeling-tool-specific formats directly; instead, they process the model offline as part of a content pipeline to convert the asset to a proprietary format optimized for their runtime application.
 This has lead to a fragmented market of incompatible proprietary runtime formats and duplicate efforts in content pipeline tools.  glTF solves this by providing an extensible open-standard runtime format that can be rendered with minimal processing, along with open-source pipeline tools, that, while not part of the glTF specification, provide the ecosystem of freely-available tools necessary to facilitate adoption of glTF.
 In particular, [COLLADA2GLTF](https://github.com/KhronosGroup/glTF/tree/master/converter/COLLADA2GLTF) converts COLLADA assets to glTF.

 ![](figures/COLLADA2GLTF.png)

 Another perspective that motivates glTF is that 3D is the last media type without a standard codec.
 Audio has mp3.
 Video has H.264.
 Images have png and jpg.
 What does 3D content have?
-The variety of use cases and complexity and variety of 3D asset types have left 3D without a standard codec.
+The variety of use cases and complexity of 3D asset types have left 3D without a standard codec.
 A cross-vendor standard will allow for portable, reusable content, unified asset repositories and archives, and enable optimized codec implementations in hardware and software.

 > Non-normative: the COLLADA Working Group is developing partnerships to define the codec options for geometry compression.  glTF defines the node hierarchy, materials, animations, and geometry, and will reference the external compression specs.